Kihumba/private-/Phase-C/Android Programming/3 - Activities and Intents/README.md

 # Outcome 3 - Activities and Intents

 ## Skill Description
-The fellow creates apps with multiple activities.
-They write code for binding and navigating between activities.
+The fellow has the ability to create apps with multiple activities.
+They are also able to write code for binding and navigating between activities.

 ## Output
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
-- _Build a simple android app which has 3 activities_
-  - First activity is a fancy splash screen
-  - Second activity shows up after the splash screen vanishes, this activity has an imageView, "upload picture", "take picture" buttons
-  - Users should be able able to upload a picture to the imageView or take a picture with camera and load to the imageView
-  - Third activity is a settings activity which the "Do not display splashscreen on load option"
-- Users should be able to use the back arrow button to move back to previous activities
+Build a simple android app with at least 3 activities including a fancy splash screen, an activity which has the ability to take and upload pictures to an imageView, a settings activity, and a back arrow button to move back to previous activities

 ## Objectives